Repeating a Course

 Guided study refers to the offering of a course using a mode of instruction other than classroom instruction or distributed learning.
 In general, this will primarily involve self-study by the student with periodic guidance from an instructor.
 Guided study is not to be construed as instruction by correspondence or distance education.

-Only courses listed in the KPU calendar may be offered by guided study and the goals and objectives of the course must be adhered to.
+Only courses listed in the KPU University Calendar may be offered by guided study and the goals and objectives of the course must be adhered to.
 A course will not be offered by guided study if it is currently being offered by classroom instruction on the student's home campus.
 Courses that involve work experience or substantial laboratory work will not be offered by guided study.
 Similarly, courses that depend heavily on student-instructor interaction will not be offered by guided study.

 To be eligible to enroll in a course offered by guided study, a student must normally meet the following criteria: